PROFILE

 Portugal's primary interest in Angola quickly

-turned to slavery.
-The slaving system began
+turned to the slave trade.
+The slaving system

-plantations in São Tomé, Principé, and Brazil.
+on sugar plantations in São Tomé, Principé, and

-century, a massive forced labor system had
+19th century, a massive forced labor system had

 replaced formal slavery and would continue until